sioiokwong/apps/composting/ABOUT.md

 **Innovation**

-Our community sustainability page is innovative and creative and takes a novel approach by...
+Our community page  is innovative and creative and takes a novel approach by...

 **Clarity**